Prime Minister of South Korea

-The prime minister of the Republic of Korea (Korean: 국무총리) is the deputy head of government and the second highest political office of South Korea who is appointed by the President of the Republic of Korea, with the National Assembly's approval.
+The prime minister of the Republic of Korea (Korean: 국무총리) is the deputy head of government and the second highest political office of South Korea.
+The prime minister is appointed by the president of the Republic of Korea, with the National Assembly's approval.
 The prime minister may be a member of the National Assembly, but this is not required to hold the office.
-The prime minister of South Korea is not the head of government of South Korea, for the President is both the head of state and government in the country.